 Siegfried & Roy tiger attack

 A 1993 Simpsons episode includes a spoof of Siegfried & Roy, a Las Vegas show featuring the German-American illusionist duo Siegfried Fischbacher and Roy Horn.
 The Simpsons version, Gunter and Ernst, ends with one of the entertainers’ tigers mauling the pair.
 Tragically, that attack would become a reality ten years later.
 During an October 4, 2003, performance, a tiger attacked Horn, leaving him partially paralyzed and ending the show for good.
-(On the other hand, check out these 12 historical predictions that totally missed the mark.)

 News on iPads